stoplightio/elements/docs/getting-started/dev-portal/react.md

 export default App;
 ```
 ## Polyfills
 Create React App is now using Webpack 5 that doesn't come with node polyfills anymore.
 Since elements dependencies use `url` and `buffer` packages they need to be added separately.
-The easiest way to do that is to include [node-polyfill-webpack-plugin](https://github.com/Richienb/node-polyfill-webpack-plugin) to CRA webpack config.
-This can be done either by:
+The easiest way to do that is to include [node-polyfill-webpack-plugin](https://github.com/Richienb/node-polyfill-webpack-plugin) in webpack configuration file:
-1. Ejecting CRA configuration:
-- running `npm eject` script
-- installing  `node-polyfill-webpack-plugin`
-- adding `NodePolyfillPlugin` to `config/webpack.config.js`:
 ```js
 const NodePolyfillPlugin = require('node-polyfill-webpack-plugin');
 ...